sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

     ![The Open File icon is highlighted on the Visual Studio toolbar.](./media/visual-studio-toolbar-open-file.png "Select Open File")

-25. In the Open File dialog, navigate to `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration-master\Hands-on lab\lab-files\starter-project\Oracle Scripts`, select the file `2.northwind.oracle.tables.views.sql`, and then select **Open**.
+25. In the Open File dialog, navigate to `C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL-master\Hands-on lab\lab-files\starter-project\Oracle Scripts`, select the file `2.northwind.oracle.tables.views.sql`, and then select **Open**.

 26. As you did previously, select the **Execute** Fusion script button on the toolbar, and view the results of execute in the Output pane.